vectordotdev/vector/docs/usage/configuration/README.md

 #### Strftime specifiers

 For simplicity, Vector allows you to supply [strftime \
-specifiers][url.strftime_specifiers] diredctly as part of the value to produce formatted timestamp values based off of the event's `timestamp` field.
+specifiers][url.strftime_specifiers] directly as part of the value to produce formatted timestamp values based off of the event's `timestamp` field.

 For example, given the following [`log` event][docs.log_event]: